jaimiles23/Multiplication-Medley/README.md

    1. Documents for the distribution of the skill.

-## Dynamic Speech construction
+## Dynamic speech construction
 This skill uses **dynamic speech construction** to generate the prompts returned to the user.
-Dynamic peech construction generates a speech response by sampling sentence chunks (e.g., clauses, parts of speech, etc) from a series of linearly connected tuples.
+Dynamic speech construction generates a speech response by sampling sentence chunks (e.g., clauses, parts of speech, etc) from a series of linearly connected tuples.

 Consider the following arbitrary noun phrase:
 > "The red dog"